itsa/itsa.github.io/_docs/classes/inherited-class.md

     SubClass = MasterClass.subClass(
         function(x, y) {
-            // the constructor does not automaticly invoke its superclass!
+            // the constructor automaticly invoke its superclass! this.y = y;
-            // therefore we invoke: SubSubClass.$super.constructor.call
-            SubClass.$super.constructor.call(this, x);
-            this.y = y;
         },
         {